inet-framework/inet/doc/src/users-guide/ch-authors-guide.rst

 What then?
 ~~~~~~~~~~

-Concentrate on giving a "big picture" of the models: what they are
+Focus on providing a "big picture" of the models: what they are
-generally capable of, how the parts fit together, etc. Give just enough
+generally capable of, how the parts fit together, etc. Provide enough
-information that after a quick read, users can "bootstrap" into putting
+information that after a quick read, users can "bootstrap" themselves
-together their own simulations with the model.
-If they have questions
+into creating their own simulations with the model.
+If users have questions
-afterwards, they will/should refer to the NED documentation (INET
+afterwards, they can refer to the NED documentation (INET
-Reference) or, if that’s not enough, delve into the C++ code to find the
+Reference) or, if necessary, delve into the C++ code to find the
 answers.